MansourM/ez-docker-for-laravel/README.md

 ## :compass: TODOs

 - [ ] say hi!
+- [ ] make builder stage on volume so we have better caching on it?
 - [ ] add text log files
 - [ ] mayne merge docker and shared folder? needs better naming or refactor -probably
 - [ ] review https://laradock.io/getting-started/